Insights & advice

 Across Canada, investors are looking to use the power of their portfolios by choosing investments that not only provide strong returns, but also help make a positive difference to society.

 Responsible investing is a form of financial investment that incorporates environmental, social and governance (ESG) factors, without, of course, neglecting desired financial returns.
-Over halfOpens a new website in a new window - Opens in a new window the professionally managed money in Canada is now in responsible investments, and a recent reportOpens a new website in a new window - Opens in a new window has also shown that the amount of money being managed using RI strategies has risen from $2.1 trillion in December 2017 to $3.2 trillion in December 2019 – a 48% increase.
+Over halfOpens a new website in a new window | PDF 2.19mb the professionally managed money in Canada is now in responsible investments, and a recent reportOpens a new website in a new window has also shown that the amount of money being managed using RI strategies has risen from $2.1 trillion in December 2017 to $3.2 trillion in December 2019 – a 48% increase.

-As it turns out there are a number of great reasons why long-term investors are looking to incorporate environmental, social and governance factors (ESG) into their responsible investing decision-making.
+So what’s causing all the interest in RI?
+As it turns out there are a number of great reasons why long-term investors are looking to incorporate ESG into their responsible investing decision-making.

 Balancing purpose with performance